Written project script and narrative outline. Approximately four minutes, set to Aaron Copland's Fanfare for the Common Man.

-Set to Aaron Copland's Fanfare for the Common Man, The Common Ascent traces the evolving American frontier through five visual chapters, culminating in a future shaped by collective human potential.
+Set to Aaron Copland's "Fanfare for the Common Man," The Common Ascent traces the evolving American concept of individualism and community through five visual chapters, culminating in an aspirational vision of the future shaped by collective human potential and collaboration.
 The façade of Cincinnati Music Hall becomes both monument and canvas, transforming across eras of expansion, industry, technology, and interconnected life.

 The work opens in darkness.
 A low atmospheric glow reveals the architecture as horizon lines emerge across the building.
-Vast skies, stars, grasses, rivers, and hand-drawn maps sweep across the façade.
+Vast skies, stars, prarie grasses, rivers, and hand-drawn maps sweep across the façade.
 Trails of light move westward, evoking movement, risk, and the early American pursuit of possibility.

 As the first brass statements rise, the building itself appears carved from landscape.